 There are several ways to prepare Tsampa and the process of making Tsamba is quite simple.
 All we do is to wash the whole barley grains, then roast them with sand or alone, and finally, we grind the roasted grains into powder.
 After that, it is ready for use.

 In the farming areas, people mainly use water mills but in the nomadic areas, people use hand-mills to grind the roasted barley.
 There are few different qualities of Tsamba depending on the process of making Tsamba or the quality and the freshness of barley.
-Some Tsamba are ground into very fine powder and others are quite coarse.
+Some Tsamba is ground into a very fine powder and others are quite coarse.

 The most common form of eating Tsamba is a porridge which we call “chamdur”.
 This is especially suitable for small children or patients as it is easy to swallow.
 Another form is Tsamba dough balls or “ba”; which can be molded by hand and eaten piece by piece.
 It is also possible to make Tsamba cakes by adding more butter and cheese to the dough.